How Do Digital Advertising Auctions Impact Product Prices?: Model

 \paragraph{On-platform Consumers}

-The on-platform consumers observe their willingness to pay $v$, the ``sponsored'' offer $p_j(v)$ for the firm $j$ that wins the sponsored slot auction, and the posted prices $\bar{p}_k$ for all firms $k$.
-Equivalently, we can interpret the model as allowing for free online search; that is, only a ``sponsored'' firm can target a price offer to an online consumer, but the online consumer can search and find the posted prices of all firms, including those that did not make the sponsored offer.
+A measure $\lambda \in [0,1]$ of consumers are on-platform ``shoppers.''
+These consumers observe $J+1$ prices: the advertised price $p_j(v)$ by the firm $j$ that is awarded the sponsored slot, as well as the prices $\bar{p}_k$ posted by all firms $k=1,...,J$.
+We can view these prices as organic results shown by the platform, or equivalently interpret the model as allowing for free search: only a ``sponsored'' firm can target a price offer to an on-platform consumer, but the consumer can search and find the prices posted by any firm.\footnote{The dual presence of sponsored and organic search describes most closely the practice of platforms such as Google or Amazon.
+However, in our model, the key feature is having at least some organic search results, not necessarily having both types under one platform.
+Thus, our model applies even to social networks like Meta, which have less search functionality compared to Google or Amazon.}

+Under either interpretation, each firm $j$ is subject to a \textit{showrooming constraint} when setting its on-platform prices: for all $v$, the prices it advertises on the platform must satisfy $p_j(v) \le \bar{p}_j$.
+Thus, in this model, firms offer the lowest prices on the platform, regardless of whether the platform imposes price-parity or most-favored-nation clauses.\footnote{ We use the upper bar notation for off-platform prices because the posted price $\bar{p}_j$ is an upper bound on the amount that any consumer will pay for firm $j$'s good.} \paragraph{Off-platform Consumers}

-\paragraph{Off-platform Consumers} We assume that the remaining $1-\lambda$ mass of consumers are loyal, and visit only a single firm's non-platform store (e.g., physical store, store website).
-Thus the off-platform consumer population is divided into $J$ segments of size $(1- \lambda)/J$, where the $j$th segment shops directly from firm $j$.
-Firm $j$ is the only firm in the consideration set of the $j$th segment of off-platform consumers.
-The off-platform consumers view the off-platform price of the single firm in their consideration set, and choose to buy if and only if the off-platform price is lower than their willingness to pay.
+The remaining $1-\lambda$ measure of consumers are ``loyals'' who visit only a single firm off the platform (e.g., its physical store or website). \footnote{Section \ref{offplat} extends the model to off-platform competition.} The off-platform consumer population is divided into $J$ captive segments of size $(1- \lambda)/J$.
+Segment $j$ considers firm $j$ only: these consumers buy if and only if the off-platform price $\bar{p}_j$ is lower than their willingness to pay $v_j$.
+Figure \ref{fig:model} summarizes our model.